ysyk2021/the-science-of-self-love-strengthening-your-relationship-with-yourself-for-greater-self-growth/src/chapter-6-2.md

-# Strategies for Overcoming Self-Doubt and Negative Self-Talk

 Self-doubt and negative self-talk are common barriers to self-love.
 They can prevent us from experiencing the full spectrum of human emotions, building meaningful relationships, and pursuing our passions.
 In this chapter, we'll explore strategies for overcoming self-doubt and negative self-talk.